 Needs of Your BeneficiariesWhen deciding which assets you want to leave to your beneficiaries, consider their age, financial status, and gift or inheritance taxes.
 A trust is a legal agreement in which a trustee holds the assets of a grantor for the benefit of a beneficiary.
 This can help keep your assets out of probate and set detailed rules for when and how beneficiaries receive their inheritance.

-On the contrary, a trust can eliminate the need to create public records.
-A comprehensive estate plan includes a specific plan for getting the treatment you would want when you can't make or communicate decisions, no matter how old you are.
+Health Care DirectivesA comprehensive estate plan includes a specific plan for getting the treatment you would want when you can't make or communicate decisions.
 Without proper health care directives, you may not get the treatment you want.
 Designations of beneficiaries in things such as retirement accounts supersede any instruction in your will or trust.

-This is because assets that go to a designated beneficiary generally do not become part of your estate or trust.
-They go directly to the beneficiary.
+The specific documents required depend on your circumstances.
 Some of the most common documents include a last will and will, a power of attorney, a living will, and a power of attorney for health care.
 Some people also need one or more trusts.

 The purpose is to define what you want to do with a particular asset after its death or disability.
 Some letters of intent also provide details of the funeral or other special requests.

-When you meet with an attorney to discuss matters such as your last will and will, you will need to consider the following factors:.
+When you meet with an attorney to discuss matters such as your last will and will, you will need to consider the above factors.
 No matter what you decide, be sure to share your wishes with the executor of your estate and your family members.
 A properly drafted estate plan can preserve an estate, minimize tax burdens and protect beneficiaries' inheritances.